Skip to content

 /nxv history nodejs_15

-Or just ask Claude naturally — it will load the skill automatically when your question matches the description:
+Or just ask naturally — the agent loads the skill automatically when your question matches its description:

 "Which nixpkgs commit had python 2.7?"